Vendiel/daresay-a11y/posts/keyboard-shortcuts.md

 ## Exceptions

-It’s unclear if this reqsuirement only applies when the keyboard shortcuts consist of a single character shortcut.
+It’s unclear if this requirement only applies when the keyboard shortcuts consist of a single character shortcut.
 Single character shortcuts seem to yield more problems.

 ## Additional information